 To apply for a minor variation to a club premises certificate, you must submit a minor variation application form along with the current club premises certificate and the fee of £89.
 You can submit the application with any supporting documents through our Online Applications Portal.

-Please read our applicant guidance to check that your application meets the criteria for a minor variation.
+Please read our applicant and licence holder guidance to check that your application meets the criteria for a minor variation.
 It is advised that you submit a draft copy of your application to the licensing team before making a formal application.

 There is no need to copy the application for minor variations to the responsible authorities.
 However, the Licensing team will consult the relevant authority if they consider that there is any doubt about the effect on the licensing objectives.
 Any representations received will be considered by a licensing officer; they do not trigger a hearing under the minor variations process.
 The officer has no power to impose conditions and only conditions volunteered by the applicant can be added to the certificate.
 The officer will determine whether a proposed variation would impact adversely on any of the four licensing objectives, and whether to grant or refuse the application.